finbourne/access-sdk-csharp-preview/sdk/docs/PoliciesApi.md

 # **AddToPolicyCollection**
 > PolicyCollectionResponse AddToPolicyCollection (string code, AddToPolicyCollectionRequest addToPolicyCollectionRequest, string scope = null)

-[EXPERIMENTAL] AddToPolicyCollection: Add To PolicyCollection
+[EARLY ACCESS] AddToPolicyCollection: Add To PolicyCollection

 Add Policies and/or PolicyCollections to a PolicyCollection